-This exemption allows you to clean waste clothes and textiles to recover them so they can be reused or recycled.
+The T2 exemption allows you to clean waste clothes and textiles to recover them for reuse or recycling.

 Types of activity you can carry out